microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 5 - Analyze audit logs from Azure Blob storage with SSMS**

+As an admin, you may want to review and audit who is accessing the databases and specifically the classified data.
 Next, you'll take a look at the audit files that are being sent to Azure Blob storage.
 The first thing you have to do is merge the audit files, in case logs span multiple files.
 You can do this from SSMS.
 First, select **File** > **Open** > **Merge Audit Files**.

 ![](../graphics/fileaudit.png)